University of Pittsburgh: Faculty

 University faculty have been pioneers in such fields as virology (Jonas Salk), astronomy (John Brashear), aviation (Samuel Pierpont Langley), and psychology (Benjamin Spock).
 The university has been home to faculty members deemed the "fathers" of various fields, such as the "father of radio broadcasting" (Reginald Fessenden), the "father of project management" (David I. Cleland), the "father of CPR" (Peter Safar), and the "father of organ transplantation" (Thomas Starzl).

 The university is also notable for its faculty in philosophy.
 The university is the namesake of the Pittsburgh School, which was founded by Wilfrid Sellars, a significant figure in analytic philosophy.
 Current notable faculty in the philosophy department include John McDowell, Robert Brandom, and Nicholas Rescher.

 There have been 31 university heads for the University of Pittsburgh.
 Beginning in the institution's academy days, the head of the school was referred to as Principal, a title that was retained until 1872 when it was changed to Chancellor by an alteration to the university's charter.
-This title of Chancellor has lasted except for a brief change during Wesley Posvar's administration when it was transiently switched to president.
+This title of Chancellor has lasted except for a brief change during Wesley Posvar's administration when it was switched to president.